 Instruction to Editor: Please insert new Section 24.3.4.5 Construction of Preambles for S1G_DUP_2M and S1G_DUP_1M immediately before current Section 24.3.4.5 24.3.4.5 Construction of the Data field in an S1G SU PPDU for all cases except 1 MHz MCS10.

+Construction of Preambles for S1G_DUP_2M and S1G_DUP_1M

+For S1G_DUP_2M and S1G_DUP_1M, the preambles are initially constructed according to 24.3.4.3 Construction of the Preamble part in an S1G_SHORT PPDU and 24.3.4.4 Construction of the Preamble part in an S1G_1M_PPDU, respectively.

+In the case of S1G_DUP_2M, the initial 2MHz preamble is duplicated in frequency to fill the final transmission bandwidth (i.e. 4 MHz, 8 MHz, or 16 MHz) indicated by the CH_BANDWIDTH parameter in TXVECTOR.

+In the case of S1G_DUP_1M, the initial 1MHz preamble is duplicated in frequency to fill the final transmission bandwidth (i.e. 2 MHz, 4 MHz, 8 MHz, or 16 MHz) indicated by the CH_BANDWIDTH parameter in TXVECTOR.

 Miscellaneous Comment Resolutions for Clause 24 CIDs